-There are things about writing historical fiction that have to be altered.
-Many 17th Century words and phrases do not easily translate.
-Your reader would get lost in the dialect.
+There are things about writing historical fiction that will likely have to be altered.
+Many 17th Century words do not easily translate and you don’t want your reader would get lost in the dialect.
 And, all too often, if one were to stick strictly true to the time period, your characters might be a little dull.
 Allow your characters to engage with the historical details, expanding on truism.
 Allow the aroma of horse dung to drift from the cobblestone streets.
 Or your characters squint in the fading light of the tallow candles.

 Spin a tale of: